jhdithmar/writebook/app/assets/markdown/demo/08-reading.md

 As you reach the bottom of a page, you'll find a button with the title of the next page.
 Just hit it to continue.
 The back arrow button at the top of the screen moves back to the previous page.

-On devies with a hardware keyboard attached you can also simply hit the arrow keys to move between pages.
+On devices with a hardware keyboard attached you can also simply hit the arrow keys to move between pages.
 Just press  `→` to turn to the next page and `←` to go back.
 When you reach the end of the book, Writebook will return you to the table of contents.